xephonhq/xephon-b/README.md

 ## FAQ

 Q: How can I get involved?

-A: Thanks for your interest, but this project is still in very early stage, the best we can provide you for now is the [reading list](doc/reading.md) and [awesome list](https://github.com/xephonhq/awesome-time-series-database), which can provide you some insight on both usage and internals.
+A: Thanks for your interest, but this project is still in very early stage, the best we can provide you for now is the [reading list](doc/reading.md) and [awesome list](https://github.com/xephonhq/awesome-time-series-database), which can provide you some insight on both usage and internals of time series databases.

 Q: Is this benchmark suite for time series database only?

 A: Yes, its load is quite different from both RDMS and NoSQL store.
 That's why we create a new tool.

 Q: Why Xephon-B?

 A: B is for benchmark and Xephon comes from the animation [RahXephon](https://en.wikipedia.org/wiki/RahXephon).

 ## License